 The other concern often addressed with the “liquid facelift” is excess fullness in the neck/chin area.
 This can often be improved with either liposuction or lipo-contouring alone, or a suture-suspension neck lift technique like the ICLED percutaneous trampoline platysmaplasty.
-By utilizing a fiberoptically placed suture on top of the platysma muscle to support and bolster the neck, this neck lift can provide some “lift” for patients who have mild skin laxity without the need for open neck and facial incisions, as are typical in traditional face and neck lift procedures.
+By utilizing a fiber-optically placed suture on top of the platysma muscle to support and bolster the neck, this neck lift can provide some “lift” for patients who have mild skin laxity without the need for open neck and facial incisions, as are typical in traditional face and neck lift procedures.

 Some patients—generally those who have too much excess skin, sagging jowls, etc.—may need more than a liquid facelift.
 These patients often benefit from a more comprehensive approach called the short-scar facelift and neck lift.
 Dr. Boynton has been trained in many different types of facelift techniques; however, for many of his patients, he has found the best overall solution has been his short-scar face and neck lift.
 This eliminates the vast majority of the “scar behind the ear” and along the lower hairline that is included in a “classic facelift” that often is more visible when women wear their hair up.
 This also leads to a faster recovery and is mostly done in a simple office setting under local anesthesia with valium alone.